cruno91/llm-test/README.md

 1. Run the `gptv3.py` script for sub-word training
 2. Run the `gptv2.py` script for character training

-My GPU is an Apple Silicon M2 Max with 64GB VRAM.
+My GPU is an Apple Silicon M2 Max with 64GB shared RAM.

 Adapt the hyper-parameters in the `gptv2.py` and `gptv3.py` scripts to fit your GPU and desired training time.